-Bus splice links (Fig. 28) are furnished for joining the main bus and ground bus between shipping sections.
-With the low voltage subpanel swung open, all splice links can be installed from the front of the unit.
+Bus splice links (Fig. 22) are furnished for joining the main bus and ground bus between shipping sections.
+With the low voltage subpanel swung open and the main bus barrier removed, all splice links can be installed from the front of the unit.
 Refer to Installation Section for details.